Dan Joyce

-Daniel Buck Joyce (born 2 June 1976) is a British professional stuntman and one quarter of the Dirty Sanchez crew.
+Daniel Buck Joyce (born 2 June 1976) is a British professional stuntman, skateboarder, filmmaker, and one quarter of the Dirty Sanchez crew.
 He has also been made a Reverend for a Dirty Sanchez prank on Mathew Pritchard and Michael "Pancho" Locke.

 Dirty Sanchez

 Joyce's role in Dirty Sanchez is not as practical as the others.
 He is the only Englishman in the group, making him something of a black sheep when considering the other members' strong Welsh accents.
 He is well known for his distinctive laugh, something which the other members of Dirty Sanchez have likened to a "machine gun", and is often clad in fake Burberry clothing, mostly in the form of shirts, jackets or boxers.

 On the DVD for the first series, a psychologist says that Joyce seems more committed in laughing at and encouraging the rest of the crew's acts than participating, though he does often participate.
 On some occasions the rest of the crew have mentioned that Joyce cannot take a joke properly, as seen when a man tries to throw him into a tub full of ragworms; Joyce lashes out at him for dirtying his £240 Burberry jacket, but is placated by the others.
 Joyce denies these claims, and simply says that "If it doesn't seem fun, I'm not going to do it".